 Unlike credit and debit cards, Direct Debit never expires, and bank accounts can’t be physically lost or stolen.
 What’s more, failure rates with Direct Debit payments are as low as 0.5%.
 Even that figure is almost always due to the simple reason of customers having insufficient funds.

 How can your business utilise direct debit?

 GoCardless enhances Direct Debit, providing a payment solution specifically designed for companies using the subscription business model.
 Our product uses Direct Debit to support those key metrics driving success in the subscription economy.

-On top of that, GoCardless is perfect for US SaaS firms with customers in the UK and Europe.
-Using API-based technology, we give global subscription businesses single access to multiple Direct Debit schemes across Europe.
+GoCardless is perfect for SaaS businesses with customers in the overseas.
+Using API-based technology, we give global subscription businesses single access to multiple Direct Debit schemes internationally.

 Our one-stop payments access point also handles all the complex compliance and regulatory issues for you.
 We provide an easy way to get started taking European payments, while also enabling your SaaS business to eliminate involuntary churn and increase LTV.